4 built-in data types

 duplicates_with_indices = {item: idx_list for item, idx_list in indices.items() if len(idx_list) > 1}

-print(duplicates_with_indices) # {'apple': [0, 2], 'orange': [1, 4]}
+print(duplicates_with_indices) # {'apple': [0, 2], 'orange': [1, 4]}# sort and remove duplicate values

 for i in sorted(basket):